-The switch to the Scandia Sibiu E-free recipe for all products.
-Bucegi also meets the demands of consumers and creates the first pate dedicated exclusively to children, under the Bucegi Junior brand.
+Bucegi meets requests from consumers by creating the first spreadable dedicated exclusively to children, under the Bucegi Junior brand.

 Expansion in the category of canned fish.
 Navodul Plin is the first canned fish brand in the Scandia Food portfolio, it has been positioned in the mainstream segment since its launch and aims to offer its consumers the best value for money without compromising taste.
 Our products are a natural source of omega 3 thus helping maintain a balanced diet.